June 3rd, 2023

 ABM method is being adopted at such a fast pace that soon, it will simply be referred to as “modern B2B digital marketing”.

-In the past 3 years, (2019-2021), ABM has been adopted by business marketers in an overwhelming number, in fact 94.2% of businesses in 2021 had an ABM program.
+During 2019-2021, ABM had been adopted by business marketers in an overwhelming number, in fact 94.2% of businesses in 2021 had an ABM program.
 Most of these marketers have either an “early-stage ABM program”, or an “experimental pilot program”, in either case to evaluate and implement ABM within their marketing plans.
 Other B2B marketers are implementing processes and technologies or have a working process that they are optimizing.
 Very few, most certainly the early adopters have their sales and marketing teams fully integrated into an account-based program for their business.

 The answer to the question for inbound marketing vs. ABM is simply this: